robinweser/fela/docs/introduction/Benefits.md

 Each rule is transformed into unique CSS classes by design.
 Hence there is no chance of any conflicts due to the global namespace.

 #### 3. Dead Code Elimination
-Fela only adds styles to your CSS that have actively been rendered.
+Fela only adds styles to the markup that have actively been rendered.
 Unused style declarations are left out by default.

 #### 4. Framework-agnostic
 In contrast to many other JavaScript-based styling solutions, Fela is not tied to any framework or library.
 It has been designed with [React](https://facebook.github.io/react/) in mind, but can be used as a stand-alone solution or with any other framework.
 We do provide [bindings](https://github.com/rofrischmann/fela/tree/master/packages/react-fela) for React though.

 #### 5. Minimal Markup Size
 Fela uses atomic class design to enable minimal markup size.
-Many declarations are used multiple times.
-With atomic CSS design, we can reuse every declaration once rendered.
+That means, every single declaration e.g. `color: red` is transformed into a unique CSS class.
+This enables modular style reuse on declaration basis.
+In general, the more styles are rendered, the more duplicate declarations it contains.

 #### 6. High Performance
-Fela uses optimized rendering mechanisms to be high performant especially in production.
-Also there are several performance benefits by rendering styles with JavaScript.
+Atomic class design also enables super fast rendering.
+Rendered declarations get cached and can therefore be reused immediately.
+Additionally, there are several performance benefits by rendering styles with JavaScript.
 First of all, CSS is only generated and attached as it is needed.
-Every style gets cached to be reused and therefore is only rendered once by using a simple caching algorithm.
-Last but not least it uses single class selectors which are among the fastest CSS selectors available.
+Also, it uses single class selectors which are among the fastest CSS selectors available.<br>
+Check the [css-in-js-perf-tests](https://github.com/hellofresh/css-in-js-perf-tests#results) repository for benchmark results.

+#### 7. No Global State
+Contrary to many other JavaScript styling solutions, Fela does not use any global state.
+All the magic happens only inside the renderer instance.